 In honor of skin cancer awareness month, today I’m making this guide to address some of my most asked questions about sunscreen!

-There’s a lot to go over, so this will be a two-parter.
-Let’s jump in!
+There’s a lot to go over, so let’s jump in!

 Disclosure: This post may contain affiliate links.
 If you choose to purchase a product through these links, I may earn a small commission (at no extra cost to you) that goes toward the costs of running Levitate Beauty.
 You can read my full disclaimer here.

 What are these benefits of sunscreen I speak of…